Sundance636/Vulkan-Shaders/README.md

 sudo pacman -S vulkan-devel cmake glfw glm glslc
 ```

-Once the Dependencies are installed, go to the root of the repo and execute the 'unixBuild.sh' shell script to build and run:
+Once the Dependencies are installed, go to the root of the repo and execute the `unixBuild.sh` shell script to build and run:
 ```
 ./unixBuild.sh
 ```
-You can manually Run the executable from the 'build' Directory with:
+You can manually Run the executable from the `build` Directory with:
 ```
 ./VulkanApp
 ```